vedansh-k/Autonomous_Agricultural_Bot/ROBOT_INSTALLATION.md

     cd src/linorobot2/linorobot2_gazebo
     touch COLCON_IGNORE

-#### 2.3 Install linorobot2 package:
+#### 2.3 Install agricultural_bot package:

     cd <your_ws>
     rosdep update && rosdep install --from-path src --ignore-src -y --skip-keys microxrcedds_agent colcon build
     source install/setup.bash

 * microxrcedds_agent dependency checks are skipped to prevent this [issue](https://github.com/micro-ROS/micro_ros_setup/issues/138) of finding its keys.
-This means that you have to always add `--skip-keys microxrcedds_agent` whenever you have to run `rosdep install` on the ROS2 workspace where you installed linorobot2.
+This means that you have to always add `--skip-keys microxrcedds_agent` whenever you have to run `rosdep install` on the ROS2 workspace where you installed agricultural_bot.

 ## ENV Variables
 ### 1. Robot Type